Including Little Rock, Hot Springs & More

 - Historic Sites: Little Rock is steeped in history, with numerous historic sites and landmarks that offer insights into the city’s past.
 One of the most iconic attractions is the Little Rock Central High School National Historic Site, where visitors can learn about the Little Rock Nine and the Civil Rights Movement.
 Other notable historic sites include the Old State House Museum, the Historic Arkansas Museum, and the William J. Clinton Presidential Library.

 - Riverfront Parks and Trails: The Arkansas River runs through the heart of Little Rock, providing ample opportunities for outdoor recreation and relaxation.
+Outdoor enthusiasts will love the abundance of green spaces and riverfront recreation.
+The Arkansas River Trail, a scenic 88-mile loop, is perfect for walking, biking, or jogging, with views of the water, downtown skyline, and bridges.
+The Big Dam Bridge—the longest pedestrian and bicycle bridge in North America built specifically for that purpose—is an architectural highlight and a favorite for locals and visitors alike.
 The Riverfront Park, located downtown, offers scenic walking and biking trails, picnic areas, and playgrounds, as well as the William E. “Bill” Clark Presidential Park Wetlands, which provides habitat for wildlife and native plants.

 The Family